memkind/memkind/examples/README.md

-memkind_allocated.hpp - which is definition of template class that should be inherited and parametrized by derived type (curiously recurring template pattern), to let deriving class allocate their objects using specified kind. memkind_allocated_example.cpp - which is example usage of this approach.
+memkind_allocated.hpp - which is definition of template class that should be inherited and parametrized by derived type (curiously recurring template pattern), to let deriving class allocate their objects using specified kind. memkind_allocated_example.cpp - which is usage example of this approach.
 Logic of memkind_allocated is based on overriding operator new() in template, and allocating memory on kind specified in new() parameter, or by overridable static method getClassKind().
-This implementation also supports aligment specifier's (alignas() - new feature in C++11).
+This implementation also supports alignment specifier's (alignas() - new feature in C++11).
-The downside of this approach is that it will work properly only if memkind_allocated template is inherited once in inheritance chain (which probably makes that not very usefull for most scenarios).
+The downside of this approach is that it will work properly only if memkind_allocated template is inherited once in inheritance chain (which probably makes that not very useful for most scenarios).
 Other thing is that it overriding class new() operator which can cause various problems if used unwisely.